QuaternionX/artoolkit-docs/8_Advanced_Topics/config_optical_see_through.md

+---
+uri: using-an-optical-see-through-display
+meta_title: Using an Optical See-Through Display
+menu_title: Optical See-Through Displays
+description: Instead of rendering both the background camera feed and the augmentations, the optical see-through display renders the augmentations, and background is the world around you.
+---

-# Usng an Optical See-Through Display
+# Using an Optical See-Through Display
 Traditionally, applications built on ARToolKit use a video feed on which augmentations are overlaid.
 ARToolKit also supports using optical see-through displays for augmented reality.
 Instead of rendering both the background camera feed and the augmentations, the optical see-through display renders the augmentations, and background is the world around you.
 Examples of higher-end see-though HMDs (head-mounted devices) include the DAQRI Smart Helmet and the Epson Moverio.

 If your see-through display is a stereo display (one display for each eye), you are able to render stereoscopically (providing depth) with an optical see-through display, rendering a different perspective for each eye.
 Regardless of whether you are using a monocular or stereo display, there is the benefit that there is no separation from the real world - You're not looking at the world around you put up on a screen..